-It took us just under 1,5 hours to reach the start of the trail from KL, along the road leading to Fraser’s Hill.
+It took us just under 1.5 hours to reach the start of the trail from KL, along the road leading to Fraser’s Hill.
 You cannot miss the entrance – the sides of the road are full with parked cars for a few hundred metres.
-After the gate you need to walk for a few minutes to get to the office to register and pay for your entrance fee of 1RM/person.
-The falls are only open Friday to Sunday.
-We got there at about 10.30 AM and many were already heading back.
-It was pleasantly cool near the river, but the last 20 minutes on the way back were pretty hot going at 1 PM.
+After the gate you need to walk for a few minutes to get to the office to register and pay for your entrance fee of RM1 per person.
+The falls are only open Fridays to Sundays.
+We got there at about 10.30am and many were already heading back.
+It was pleasantly cool near the river, but the last 20 minutes on the way back were pretty hot going at 1pm.
 The signs at the start of the trail say no food is allowed but most people had brought a picnic.

 - Wear quick-drying, comfortable clothes – you will get wet.

 - Your shoes will get wet: wear sports sandals, reef shoes or other suitable footwear.

 - Take drinks and snacks.
 Cold drinks and local snacks and food can be bought by the rangers’ office.

 - The walk took us about 45 minutes each way with fast-running 6 and 8 year olds and fit grandparents.

 - The path is absolutely not stroller-friendly.
 You can carry babies in a carrier, but there are a few tricky parts with steep climbs on rocks, over fallen a fallen tree etc.

 - Remember to check yourself out at the registration office after your return.